CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-secondary-working.md

 ### Software available via request

+Available via request to servicedes@csc.fi (subject:sensitive data), only if no data has been yet imported to the virtual desktop.

 | **Category**          | **Tool**                                                                                                                                                                                                                     |
 |-----------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Statistics**        | [RStudio 4.2.2](r-in-sd-desktop.md) - R statistics tool with a graphical user interface and help tools for adding libraries. <br> *After installation, right-click the RStudio desktop icon and select: Allow launching.*   |